 The Dashboard gives users a detailed overview of the router and, therefore, the network.
 You can manage multiple settings/features in one place.
 By the way, each Rapp has a separate window, which you can resize to organize the Dashboard — similar to managing multiple programs on a desktop of your Windows or Mac computer.

 So DumaOS is versatile and robust.
 In return, it’s also demanding — it needs more resources to function compared to other routers’ firmware.
 That brings us to the question if the XR1000 has enough power for this OS to shine.

 Netgear Nighthawk XR1000’s hardware specifications: A bit too modest for the demanding OS

-The new Wi-Fi 6 machine shares the same hardware as the Asus RT-AX92U, which is far from top-notch.
-Specifically, both routers sport a relatively modest 1.5Ghz Tri-Core CPU with a standard RAM and flash memory.
+The new Wi-Fi 6 machine shares the same hardware as the Asus RT-AX92U — far from top-notch.
+Specifically, both routers sport a relatively modest 1.5Ghz Tri-Core CPU with standard RAM and flash memory.

 |Netgear XR1000 Nighthawk Wi-Fi 6 Pro Gaming Router|

 |2.4GHz Wi-Fi Specs||2×2 Wi-Fi 6: up to 574 Mbps|